 Students, who start at OSU in another major, complete CH 121 with a grade of B or better and enroll in CH 122 (or complete CH 201 with a grade of B or better and enroll in CH 202 and CH 205), and then become a chemistry major during or after winter term, must enroll in CH 233/263 (or 273) spring term.
 The grades in CH 121 and 122 (or CH 201, 202, and 205) must be B or higher to obtain approval from a chemistry adviser to use these courses as a substitutes for CH 231/261 (or 271) and 232/262 (or 272).
 Otherwise students can catch up in CH 231/261 - 233/263 in the summer term.
 Always check with a chemistry adviser.
 Additional coursework may be required depending on the situation.

 It is also acceptable to transfer a three-term, general chemistry sequence from Oregon community colleges or universities if the courses articulate to OSU with these OSU numbers: CH 231/261 - 233/263.
 For some Oregon Universities, an acceptable general chemistry sequence does not articulate to OSU as CH 231/261 - 233/263 for more technical reasons but will be allowed for the chemistry major.
-Specific information can be found in the Detailed Tables of Articulation of All Chemistry Courses from Oregon Universities to OSU.
+Detailed information on course articulation can be found on the Oregon State University undergraduate admissions webpage.

 For cases where a student transfers from a school based on a semester system and with one semester of an acceptable general chemistry sequence (see above), the student must enroll in CH 232/262 (or 232/272) and 233/263 (or 233/273) at OSU.
 A semester course covers only half of the material in the second quarter general chemistry course.

 AP credit for general chemistry at OSU